blackfireio/documentation/up-and-running/upgrading-edition.rst

   automatically start Blackfire builds if you have continuous integration/continuous development tooling and infrastructure configured.
-* One environment for production, where you can configure periodic builds and get detailed insights into code performance.
+* One environment for production, where you can configure Synthetic Monitoring and get detailed insights into code performance.
   Configure :doc:`Blackfire Monitoring </monitoring-cookbooks/index>` and
-  :ref:`periodic builds <trigger-scheduled>` and get live insights into code performance where it really matters.
+  :doc:`Synthetic Monitoring </builds-cookbooks/scenarios>` and get live
+  insights into code performance where it really matters.